Is it safe to travel to Spain? Should I cancel my holiday?

 Rainstorms started on Tuesday (29 October) and continued into Wednesday.
 In the aftermath of the floods, cars have been piled on the street surrounded by a sea of debris from damaged buildings and structures.

-At least 95 people have lost their lives after the flooding swept through streets, turning walkways into rivers and trapping people in their homes and on car roofs.
+At least 158 people have lost their lives after the flooding swept through streets, turning walkways into rivers and trapping people in their homes and on the roofs of cars.

 It is the worst flood-related catastrophe Spain has witnessed since at least 1996, when 87 people died and 180 were injured in a flash flood near Biescas in the Pyrenees.